Rob Has a Podcast: News AF

 Following Pratt's departure, Apostol and Cesternino created a new podcast, News AF, with Danny Bryson as the third co-host.
-Bryson was longtime friends with Apostol and had earlier appeared on 2015 documentary reality show 100 Miles From Nowhere on Animal Planet.
-Since 2016, Bryson also operates a separate YouTube channel, Mediocre Amateur, that shows his outdoor adventures.
-News AF discusses the real yet unconventional news found on the internet, and is frequently recorded and aired live on YouTube.
-The show is still active as of August 2022, with over 350 weekly episodes recorded.
+Bryson was a longtime friend of Apostol and had earlier appeared on the 2015 documentary reality show 100 Miles from Nowhere on Animal Planet.
+Since 2016, Bryson has also operated a separate YouTube channel, Mediocre Amateur, that shows his outdoor adventures.
+News AF discusses the real yet unconventional news found on the Internet and is frequently recorded and aired live on YouTube.
+The show is still active as of February 2024, with over 400 weekly episodes recorded.

 Reception

 RHAP has won five Podcast Awards: best entertainment podcast (2012, 2014); best video podcast (2013); and best produced podcast (2013).
 Most notably, RHAP beat hit podcast Serial in the People's Choice category in 2014.

 RHAP recorded its 1000th episode on November 14, 2014, and celebrated its fifth anniversary in February 2015.
 In 2015, the podcast was nominated for an Academy of Podcasters award in the entertainment category.

-In 2020, Briana Kranich of ScreenRant named Rob Has a Podcast as one of the 10 Best Reality TV Podcasts You're Missing Out On.
+In 2020, Briana Kranich of Screen Rant named Rob Has a Podcast as one of the 10 Best Reality TV Podcasts You're Missing Out On.